GEORGES LENTZ - composer / sound artist

 Because of the length of the initial recordings (if nothing else), it became clear early on that this would be an extremely long work.
 Undoubtedly, some will see the final length of six hours as downright ridiculous.
-For me, on the other hand, it seemed like an exciting challenge to write a piece of music which, because of its sheer length, could not be taken in all at once.
-Yes, I want to make this clear - no listener is expected to sit through six hours straight!
+For me, it seemed like an exciting challenge to write a piece of music which, because of its sheer length, was not to be taken in all at once - no listener, unless they really insist, is expected to sit through six hours straight!
 I simply attempted to create a work which one could “live with”, of which one could take in five minutes or thirty minutes or two hours here and there, in the knowledge that “there is much more”.
-To me it is music which one can explore and get to know bit by bit, over time.
+To me it is music that one can explore and get to know bit by bit, over time.
 I wanted to take on the huge challenge of thinking and structuring sound on that kind of very unwieldy time scale, and see if I could mould it into a logical and, most importantly, an emotionally satisfying musical argument.
-I see an analogy to a STARRY NIGHT SKY, of which one might only see a tiny fragment, in the knowledge that this fragment is part of something infinitely more vast and complex and points to the (dare I use such an unfashionable word) the 'sublime' of something far bigger than us.
+I see an analogy to a STARRY NIGHT SKY, of which one might only see a tiny fragment, in the knowledge that this fragment is part of something infinitely more vast and complex, and points to the (dare I use such an unfashionable word?) the SUBLIMITY of something far bigger than us.
 And just like a night sky, the music contains busier and more sparse regions - it breathes/glitters/pulses between them, often flowing onwards in big wave movements.